SR-G/current-cost-forwarder/README.md

 ## How to deploy

-From the cloned repository (you have to adjust your SSH settings (hostname, login, home) in the build.gradle file) :
+You have to adjust your SSH settings (hostname, login, home) in the build.gradle file.
+Then, from the cloned repository, use :
 <pre>gradle deploy
 </pre>